hsinyenwu/ggRibo/README_1_noncodingRNA.md

 ![image](https://github.com/user-attachments/assets/b5be24a2-4289-4d32-992f-704c9d5a5752)

 ### Plot another annotated noncoding gene sORF1 (from Hsu et al., PNAS 2016)
 As mentioned above, for non-coding RNAs, ggRibo assigns the reading frame from the first nucleotide of the annotated RNA sequence, rather than from the start of a CDS/ORF, as it does for coding RNAs.
 As a result, a translated ORF in a non-coding RNA may enrich one of the reading frames in red, blue, or green.
 For sORF1 (below), the main translated ORF is colored green.
+However, you can still provide a gtf with annotated ORF ranges for visualizing this sORF.

 ```
 ggRibo(gene_id = "AT1G10682",